Erin Macdonald: Science communication

 While searching for a better work-life balance than that provided in research and academia, Macdonald found opportunities to still teach through a combination of conducting introductory courses and speaking at science fiction conventions.
-She would discover that these activities put her “in front of students and kids who may find inspiration in a punk-redhead woman covered in tattoos who also happens to have a PhD.”
+She discovered that these activities put her “in front of students and kids who may find inspiration in a punk-redhead woman covered in tattoos who also happens to have a PhD.”
 After deciding not to pursue an academic research career, Macdonald began giving talks at science fiction conventions in the areas of her expertise that link the science to the various fandoms of her audience members.
 For example, she has used Voltron: Legendary Defender to teach about spacetime.
 She has made appearances at such conventions as Awesome Con and Dragon Con.
 This led her to meeting and working with science fiction writers in the entertainment industry.

 Science fiction consultation

 Macdonald moved to Los Angeles from Colorado and works with writers and producers in Hollywood to bring scientific accuracy to their productions.
 She has, for example, served as technical consultant on several episodes of Orbital Redux.
 In 2019, Macdonald produced a Great Courses course on the science of science fiction via Audible.

 In late 2019, Macdonald became a science consultant for Star Trek.
-She would work with producers and writers throughout the Star Trek franchise.
+She works with producers and writers throughout the Star Trek franchise.
+She also had cameo appearances in the first and second seasons of Star Trek: Prodigy, as well as in a 2023 Star Trek Online update titled Incursion, dubbing her in-universe namesake character "Dr. Erin Macdonald".